moupiyamaji/moupiyamaji.github.io/content/home/teaching.md

 ## **Advising**

 * Mentored two Masters Students for their semester long projects.
-Conceptualized the problems, gen- erated the dataset for analysis by performing radiative transfer simulations and helped them with running simulations and statistical analysis.
+Conceptualized the problems, generated the dataset for analysis by performing radiative transfer simulations and helped them with running simulations and statistical analysis.
   * ***Origin of extended lyman alpha emission*** - Will Ceva (Masters student, UniGe) 2021

-    Investigated the origin of extended Lyman alpha emission (Lya Halos) that is often observed in galax- ies at early universe, especially around reionization by analyzing 50 simulated galaxies.
+    Investigated the origin of extended Lyman alpha emission (Lya Halos) that is often observed in galaxies at early universe, especially around reionization by analyzing 50 simulated galaxies.
   * ***How lyman alpha emitters work*** - Jaime Roman Garza (Masters student, UniGe) 2020

     Researched the impact of the inter-stellar medium (ISM) structure (covering fraction, column density